JaviSandoval94/Solar-Energy-Calculator/README.md

 # Available Data
 * Daily energy production data from 16 domestic-scale photovoltaic systems in the Mexico City Metropolitan Area as reported by the inverter provider of each of the sites.
 * Daily weather data from the Historical or past weather API from World Weather Online.
-The data was collected using the coordinates’ sites for each of the production dates. (https://www.worldweatheronline.com/developer/api/docs/historical-weather-api.aspx#astronomy_element).
+The data was collected using the coordinates’ sites for each of the production dates from the [World Weather Online API](https://www.worldweatheronline.com/developer/api/docs/historical-weather-api.aspx#astronomy_element).
 The following columns were extracted from the API response:
     * uvIndex: It is an indicator of ultraviolet radiation intensity from the sun on the Earth’s surface.
 Its values range from 0 to 1.
     * sunHour: Total sun hours in a given day
     * Cloudcover: Cloud cover amount in percentage (%)